vajramsrujan/special_peaks/README.md

 The MATLAB code can be found in the .m file.

 # INTERACTIVE HTML
-An interactive html file can be found that displays the results of the code.
+An interactive html file can also be found that displays the results of the code.